Prospective Members “Frequently Asked Questions”

-This fee (ranging from $60 to $85 per year) is for insurance purposes, and to enable athletes to participate in provincially-sanctioned competitions.
+This fee is for insurance purposes, and to enable athletes to participate in provincially-sanctioned competitions.
 For athletes registering for the first time with Athletics Alberta in the fall, the membership extends through to December 31st the following year.

 Athletes are required to wear a club singlet ($50) when competing.
 Out of town expenses, travel, accommodation and food/incidentals are the responsibility of members.

 Where and when do we train?
 How often?
 Can we take part in other sports as well as track & field?

 For the Cross Country (September & October) season we are based at Hawrelak Park.
 Indoor Track season (November through March) we are at Kinsmen Fieldhouse (with the distance group doing some training outside if weather permits).
 Outdoor Track season (April through August) we are at a combination of Rollie Miles, Foote Field and Hawrelak Park.
 Training times for most athletes are 4:30 to approximately 6:00PM.
 Training days are Monday through Thursday, and when there is no competition scheduled there is an additional training session for the distance-running group on Saturday at Hawrelak Park (10:30AM to Noon).

 How often you train is an individual decision made in consultation with the coach(es).
 Young athletes are encouraged to continue with other sports – the training in track & field usually benefits other sports a great deal.
 These athletes train with us on average twice a week.
 As you get older you will want to specialize more and might be doing specific track & field training up to 6 times a week.
 As a general guide, most elementary students train twice per week, junior and senior high athletes train 2 to 4 times per week (or more), depending on their involvement in other sports activities.